 Oracle Universal Installer or configuration assistant validates the response file at run time.
 If the validation fails, the silent-mode installation or configuration process ends.
-Oracle Universal Installer treats values for parameters that are of the wrong context, format, or type as if no value was specified in the file.

 Cleaning Up After a Failed Installation

 If an installation fails, you must remove the files that Oracle Universal Installer created during the attempted installation using the Deinstallation Tool.
 For more information on how to run the Deinstallation Tool refer to "About the Deinstallation Tool" on page 5-1.